 Make sure you sign up for Medicare within your initial enrollment period, which goes from three months before you turn 65 to three months after.
 If you don’t enroll during this time, you can sign up between January 1 and March 31 of the next year… but you won’t be covered until July 1.

 Also, make sure that you understand how your job’s insurance interacts with Medicare.
 Some job-based plans dedicate Medicare as your primary insurance when you turn 65.
 However, if your job-based insurance is primary, then sign up for Medicare for it to become secondary.
 If you are not sure whether your job-based insurance is primary or secondary, contact your human resources department or call 1-800-MEDICARE.

 We understand the Medicare decision making process can be confusing for people.
 You are not alone!
 There is a lot of information about Medicare.
 At Wilson Insurance Group, we are happy to help you sign up for the correct insurance that is uniquely for you.
 Then, you can sit back and relax, knowing you’re in good shape.
 Please call us at (513) 984-5991.
 You can also find us online by clicking on this link.

-We are also happy to help you in person.
+As a Cincinnati health insurance broker, we're also happy to help you in person.
 Our address is 9200 Montgomery Rd.
 19A, Cincinnati, OH 45242.
 Whether you want to chat on the phone, through the web or in-person, we are confident we’ll be able to help you!